 Who was won more Army vs Navy football games?
 Record and stats

-As the traditional Army Navy game moves to East Rutherford, New Jersey for this year's matchup, we look at the historical record between these two rivals
+As the traditional Army-Navy game moves to Foxborough, Massachusetts, for this year’s matchup, we look at the historical record between these two rivals.

-The series was first played in 1890 and nine years later became an annual occurrence.
-Though Army has had the better run over recent years, having taken four of the last five meetings, Navy leads the series with 61 wins to Army’s 53.
-Seven of the matches have ended in a tie.
+The Army-Navy football series started way back in 1890, and nine years later, it became an annual event.
+Although the Army has been doing better in recent years, winning four of the last five games, the Navy is still leading in the series with 62 wins compared to the Army’s 54.
+Seven games ended in a tie.

 How to watch Army vs. Navy live